Mary Catherine Rowsell: Later life

-Rowsell had fallen on hard time by the end of the 19th century.
-The small annuity left her by her father, who died in 1882, and her mother, who dies in 1897, shrank due to bad investment choices.
+Rowsell had fallen on hard times by the end of the 19th century.
+The small annuity left her by her father, who died in 1882, and her mother, who died in 1897, shrank due to bad investment choices.
 As a result, she appealed four times to the Royal Literary Fund.
 Rowsell died at 81 years of age on 15 June 1921.
 The cause of death was stated to be epilepsy and senile decay.